 The City is a participant in the Peninsula Corridor Joint Powers Board ("PCJPB"), which was formed in 1991 to plan, administer and operate the Peninsula CalTrain rail service.
 The City, on behalf of Muni, is responsible for 11.6% of the net operating costs and administrative expenses of the PCJPB for operating and capital needs.
-During the fiscal year ended June 30, 2002, the City contributed approximately \$8.7 to appreciate the contributed approximately \$8.7 to approximately between the contributed approximately \$8.7 to approximately additional acting the fiscal year ended June 30, 2002, the City contributed approximately \$8.7 to million to the PCJPB.
+During the fiscal year ended June 30, 2002, the City contributed approximately \$8.7 to approximately the contributed approximately \$8.7 to approximately approximately \$8.7 to approximately the contributed approximately \$8.7 to approximately million to the PCJPB.